Summary

 “But there are benefits to reading your credit card statements, like catching unauthorized credit card charges or billing errors,” Smith cautioned.

-9. Accepting promotional credit offers and then forgetting about them
+9. Accepting promotional credit offers and forgetting about them

-So, according to Darnell, because a consumer knows they have, say, 18 months to pay off a debt they might make only the minimum payment each month and plan to deal with the rest later.
+However, because you know you have 18 months to pay off a debt, you make only the minimum payment each month and plan to deal with the rest later.
+But then 18 months fly by and you still haven’t paid off that debt.

-And if it’s a retail store card, that consumer may get hit with deferred interest they weren’t paying for 18 months, which can double or even triple the payment amount, she added.
+If it’s a retail store card, a consumer may get hit with deferred interest they weren’t paying for 18 months, which can double or even triple the payment amount, said Beverly Darnell, a credit and budgeting advisor, in a previous interview.

 10. Not monitoring your credit score and report